Elea95/Elea95-intern-repo/git_understanding.md

 - `git cherry-pick` is really powerful for **applying specific changes** without merging a whole branch.
 - `git blame` is useful for **understanding why code was changed** before modifying it.

+# Git Bisect: Debugging Faster

+## What Does `git bisect` Do?

+- `git bisect` is a binary search tool to identify which commit introduced a bug.
+- It automates the process of checking each commit, speeding up debugging.

+## When Would You Use It?

+- When a bug appears, but we don't know **which commit introduced it**.
+- If a large team is working on a project and **many commits** were made before the bug was noticed.

+## How Does It Compare to Manual Debugging?

+- **Manual Debugging**: Requires checking each commit one by one, which is slow.
+- **Git Bisect**: Uses a **binary search approach**, reducing the number of checks dramatically.

+## Key Learnings:

+- `git bisect` is powerful for debugging long-running projects.
+- Marking commits as **"good" or "bad"** helps track down the exact cause.
+- Using `git bisect reset` ensures the repository is returned to normal.